-three years in prison on a Smith Act conviction, now regarded as a leader in the so-called new look of independence among American Communists, Mr. of Rights."
-And satirically he American Communists, Mr. of Rights."
-And satirically he Gates insisted yesterday that referred to peaceful transition the American Communist party to socialism as the "sinister docis becoming more democratic, is not Russian-dictated, and is at Queens and City Colleges. seeking to lead the country peacefully toward a Socialist general their belief that Amer-discussion with Mr. Gates, and sian troops out of Hungary, ican communism is still part of then he drew a laugh when he First, Mr. Thomas invited him the pattern of Russian Commusaid that this showed there was to sign a petition requesting nist imperialism aiming at "some value in the competitive such a withdrawal.
+Controversy Avoided to the Communication of Rights."
+And satirically he referred to peaceful transition to socialism as the "sinister doctrine" he would have discussed at Queens and City Colleges. peacefully toward a Socialist Ūtopia.

+general their belief that Amer-discussion with Mr. Gates, and sian troops out of Hungary. ican communism is still part of then he drew a laugh when he First, Mr. Thomas invited him the pattern of Russian Commusaid that this showed there was to sign a petition requesting nist imperialism aiming at "some value in the competitive such a withdrawal.
 He countered world domination.